-Prerequisite: "C" grade or higher or "Pass" in BIO 130 or equivalent or concurrent enrollment 3 hours laboratory
+Prerequisite: "C" grade or higher or "Pass" in BIO 130 or equivalent or concurrent enrollment

 Laboratory experiments on the basic biological principles with particular emphasis on the molecular and cellular aspects of the organism.
 Meets transfer requirements for non-majors.